 9. Keep Slides Simple

 Keeping your slides simple is rather important when it comes to your audience staying focused on your message and preventing them from getting distracted by unnecessary information or cluttered visuals.
+There are many guides that help you get notified of the best tips for a presentation.
+Here are some tips on slides in the presentation:

 1. Minimal text: Keep text to a minimum and use bullet points.
 Avoid using long paragraphs or sentences as they can be difficult for the audience to read and comprehend or may even cause the audience to focus more on reading than listening to you.